Car Hacking- The New Frontier in Cybersecurity

 car hacking

-Common Vulnerabilities in Vehicle Systems
+Common Vulnerabilities In Vehicle Systems

 Vehicles are susceptible to different weaknesses that attackers might exploit to gain unauthorized access or control.
 Common vulnerabilities include: